-Please see the flowchart opposite for more information about your appointment, which will take less than 1 hour.
+Please see the flowchart opposite for more details about the visits.

-What will happen to my samples and data?
+What will happen to your child's samples and data?

-We will explore immune system, genetic and insulin markers in your blood and urine samples and combine this with your other data (height, weight, diabetes history).
-We will share anything relevant to your diabetes care with your clinician.
-We will ask your permission to gift samples and data collected during this study, and as part of your diabetes referral to the Exeter Molecular Genetics Laboratory / Professor Oram, to the Peninsula Research Bank for safe storage and use in future research.
+All samples and data will be stored under a unique study ID number.
+We will explore immune system, genetic and insulin markers in your child's blood and urine samples and combine this with their other data (height, weight, diabetes history).
+We will share results from these tests with their GP/clinician.
+These assessments will help us to determine whether such testing helps to characterise early onset T1D.
+We will ask your permission to gift samples and data collected during this study, and as part of their diabetes referral to the Exeter Molecular Genetics Laboratory / Professor Oram, to the Peninsula Research Bank for safe storage and use in future research.

-How will my identity be protected?
+How will your child's identity be protected?

 It is NHS policy to include three forms of identification to ensure that clinical samples and results are linked to the correct person.
-Your samples will be sent for testing at the Exeter Clinical Laboratories at the Royal Devon & Exeter (RD&E) Hospital with three forms of identifiable information (name, DOB, NHS/CHI/hospital number) using Exeter-specific clinical analyses request forms.
+Your child's samples will be sent for testing at the Exeter Clinical Laboratories at the Royal Devon & Exeter (RD&E) Hospital with three forms of identifiable information (name, DOB, NHS/CHI/ hospital number) using Exeter-specific clinical analyses request forms.
 The samples are processed by registered healthcare scientists and are afforded the stringent information governance as given to all clinical samples.
-The clinical results will be made available to your clinician and/or GP, as they may help with your ongoing medical management.
+The clinical results will be made available to your child's clinician and/or GP, as they may help with their ongoing medical management.

-Separately, we will conduct novel analyses on research samples at King's College London (KCL) and possibly other specialist research collaborators in the USA (see study website - link on pg 4) to study the function of your immune system and other factors that may play a role in the development of Type 1 diabetes.
-Research samples will be stored and analysed using a unique study ID - this format protects your confidentiality to prevent researchers being able to identify you.
+Separately, we will conduct novel analyses on research samples at King's College London and possibly other specialist research collaborators in the USA to study the function of their immune system and other factors that may play a role in the development of Type 1 diabetes.
+Research samples will be stored and analysed using a unique study ID - this format protects your child's confidentiality to prevent researchers being able to identify them.